hipay/hipay-docs/hipay-enterprise-sdk-ios/09-Apple-pay.md

 8. Click **Done**
 9. Repeat all steps for all your environment

-Your new Apple Pay Payment Processing certificate can be found in production certificate list.
+Your new Apple Pay Payment Processing certificate can be found in the production certificate list.

 ![create certificate](images/apple_pay_certificate_list.jpg)

-More information on certificate signing request creation : https://help.apple.com/developer-account/#/devb2e62b839?sub=devf31990e3f
+You can find more informations about certificate signing request creation here : https://help.apple.com/developer-account/#/devb2e62b839?sub=devf31990e3f

 ### Export the certificate

-HiPay will decrypt token sent by Apple Pay because of your Apple Pay Payment Processing certificate.
-To do that, you have to export your private and public key to HiPay servers.
-After the reception, we add it to our back office.
+HiPay will decrypt token sent by Apple Pay thanks to your Apple Pay Payment Processing certificate.
+In order, to do that, you have to export your private and public key to HiPay's servers.
+After the reception, we will add it to our back office.

-1. Launch Keychain on your Mac
+1. Launch Keychain on your Mac.
-2. Search your **Apple Pay Payment Processing certificate** and the private key associated (it has be generated when you created the certificate)
+2. Search your **Apple Pay Payment Processing certificate** and the private key associated (it has be generated when you created the certificate).
 3. Select two items and export them.

 ![export keychain](images/apple_pay_export_keychain.jpg)

-4. Name the file and export it in **.p12** extension
+4. Name the file and export it in **.p12** extension.
-5. Protect the file with a strong password
+5. Protect the file with a strong password.

 ### Edit App ID